inkuzmin/qed/limit_submissions_privacy.md

 # What information do we collect?

-The add-on is able to access to your email and can read and write all your forms.
+The add-on is able to access your email and can read and write all your forms.

 # How do you use the information?